Permissionless-Software-Foundation/community-committee/governance/README.md

 Working groups and initiatives should check-in with CommComm.
-As the CommComm Members serve as a point of reference for initiatives and working groups, this check-in helps to keep all stakeholders across the Node.js project up-to-date.
+As the CommComm Members serve as a point of reference for initiatives and working groups, this check-in helps to keep all PSF stakeholders up-to-date.
 This improves the initiatives' and working groups' accountability and success.

 ### CommComm Meetings